-- a) Reflects an increase in the Central Government share of the collection fund NNDR balance. - b) The increase relates to the movement in collection fund Council Tax precepting authority balances. - c) Collection Fund debtors include the authority's share of Council Tax and Business Rates Arrears. - d) The provision for bad debts includes £1.773m (£1.619m in 2019/20) relating to general customer accounts and housing benefit overpayments, £0.526m (£0.408m in 2019/20) relating to the authority's share of outstanding Council Tax and £1.136m (£0.605m in 2019/20) relating to the authority's share of outstanding Business Rates.
+- a) Reflects a reduction in relation to business rates from central government. - b) This reflects a reduction in the amounts due to precepting authorities in relation to council tax collection. - c) Collection Fund debtors include the authority's share of Council Tax and Business Rates Arrears. - d) The provision for bad debts includes £1.785m (£1.773m in 2020/21) relating to general customer accounts and housing benefit overpayments, £0.603m (£0.526m in 2020/21) relating to the authority's share of outstanding Council Tax and £0.858m (£1.136m in 2020/21) relating to the authority's share of outstanding Business Rates.